vinhtran99/markdown-cv/index.md

 `2017-2021`
 __Vaasan ammattikorkeakoulu__

-Bachelor of Enginnering, with major in Embedded Systems, minor in Software Engineering
+Bachelor of Engineering, with major in Embedded Systems, minor in Software Engineering

 ## Projects